vishvAsa/mImAMsA/karma-kANDam/granthAH/kumArilabhaTTaH/nArAyaNa-bhaTTaH_mAna-meyodayaH/0/05_LIST_OF_AUTHORS_CITED.md

 39. Release:

-Siddhanta -When there is the absolute root- ing out of misery, the experience mentally of the happiness that existed in the soul.
+Siddhanta -When there is the absolute rooting out of misery, the experience mentally of the happiness that existed in the soul.
 Materialists-The dissolution of the body.
 Buddhists-The series of cognitions, free from extraneous adjuncts, remaining in its own

 form.